Abd al-Malik ibn Umar ibn Marwan: Ancestry

 Abd al-Malik ibn Umar was born c.
-718. He was a grandson of the Umayyad caliph Marwan I. His father Umar was the caliph's only son by Zaynab bint Umar.
+718. He lived in Egypt, a province of the Syria-centred Umayyad Caliphate.
+He was a grandson of the Umayyad caliph Marwan I. Abd al-Malik's father Umar was the caliph's only son by Zaynab bint Umar ibn Abi Salama.
 She was a paternal granddaughter of Abu Salama from the prominent Banu Makhzum clan of the Quraysh tribe and a daughter of the Islamic prophet Muhammad's stepson.